Minds On

 In this learning activity, you have explored many facets of life in Upper and Lower Canada in the early 1800s.
 Now let's compare and contrast life in the 1800s to modern-day life with a chart.
 What is similar?
 What is different?
 Use the general topics in the left-hand column to help guide your ideas.

-Complete Then and Now in your notebook, using the fillable and printable document or using a method of your choice.
+Complete the following Then and Now chart in your notebook, using the fillable and printable document or using a method of your choice.

 Reflection